oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_database_actions_module.rst

 - Changes encryption key management from customer-managed, using the `Vault service <https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Concepts/keyoverview.htm>`_, to Oracle-managed.
 - Restore a Database based on the request parameters you provide.
 - Creates a new version of an existing `Vault service <https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Concepts/keyoverview.htm>`_ key.
-- Upgrade the specified database.
+- Upgrades the specified Oracle Database instance.

 ..
 Aliases